epfl-dlab/WikiHist.html/README.md

 * redirect\_title - If the page of this revision is redirect, this is the title where it redirects to.
 * html - The revision in HTML format.

-### Dependencies
-The downloading scripts have the following dependency:
-* Internet Archive Command-Line Interface, [installation guide]( https://archive.org/services/docs/api/internetarchive/installation.html)

-### Running the `bulk_download_data.py`
-1. Download the `bulk_download_data.py` script and the `titles_to_download.txt` example file.
-2. Run the script with the command `python bulk_download_data.py`.
-3. If the metadata is not downloaded, you will be asked if the script should download it, type `Yes`.
-4. When asked about the search mode type `page_title` to search for the pages by title.
-5. Give the path to the file containing the search terms `titles_to_download.txt` when the script asks for it.
-6. The data will be saved in `downloaded_data` directory.

-### Downloading the supplementary datasets
-In addition to the main dataset, we provide two more supplementary datasets:
-1. `page_creation_timestamp.json.gz` - which can be used for resolving the red links in the pages.
-2. `redirects_thorugh_history.json.gz` - which can be used to resolve the redirect links.
-For more information about these datasets, please refer [here](https://github.com/epfl-dlab/enwiki_history_to_html/tree/master/downloading_the_data_and_supplementary_data#supplementary-data-format).

-To download the supplementary dataset just run the following script from the `downloading_the_data_and_supplementary_data` directory:

-`python download_supplementary_data.py`

 ## Quick run of the pipeline
 The steps from 1 to 7 explain all the details of the process, from downloading the dump files, to uploading the data on Internet Archive, and it is useful for recreating the whole process.